 You can enjoy a relaxing foot bath at the cascading pool, or bring your own bucket to collect the hot spring water.

 Dipping into a hot spring in tropical Singapore might not appeal to some folks.
-However, like eating ice-cream in a cold winter night, this is something that you should try at least once in your lifetime.
+However, like eating ice-cream on a cold winter night, this is something that you should try at least once in your lifetime.
 The newly renovated Sembawang Hot Spring Park features a four-tiered cascading pool, where visitors can soak their feet in Singapore’s only natural hot spring.
 Sitting areas have been marked out clearly with yellow tape at the edge of the cascading pool, to help visitors keep a safe distance from one another.
 For those who prefer more privacy, bring your own bucket to collect the hot spring water to soak in sheltered rest areas nearby.
 For the full hot spring experience, you can bring your own eggs to cook at the egg cooking station as well!

 Address: Along Gambas Avenue